lightward/mechanic-tasks/tasks/ask-for-reviews-a-week-after-order-fulfillment/README.md

 * [Task script](./script.liquid)

 Follow up with your customers automatically, and establish the purchase -> earn-reviews -> attract-customers cycle.
-This task comes prefilled with a friendly email that gives the customer direct links to their purchases on your website – customize this email to taste.
+This task comes prefilled with a friendly, customizable email that gives the customer direct links to their purchases on your website, where they can leave a review using your existing review system.

 ## Default options